louisabraham/tomaster/README.md

         Array of shape (n, dim)
     k : int
-        Number of nearest neighbors to build the graph with tau : float or None
+        Number of nearest neighbors to build the graph with neighbors : np.ndarray
+        Array of shape (n, dim)
+    distances : np.ndarray
+        Array of shape (n, dim)
+    tau : float or None
         Prominence threshold.
 Must not be specified if `n_clusters` is given. relative_tau : bool
-        If `relative_tau` is set to `True`, `tau` will be multiplied by the standard deviation of the densities, making easier to have a unique value of `tau` for multiple datasets.
-    n_clusters : int or None
+        If `relative_tau` is set to `True`, `tau` will be multiplied by the standard deviation of the densities, making easier to have a unique value of `tau` for multiple datasets. n_clusters : int or None
         Target number of clusters.
 Must not be specified if `tau` is given. keep_cluster_labels : bool